christopher-nguyen-re/christopher-nguyen-re.github.io/christopher-nguyen-re/blog/2022-12-27-heres-a-libc.md

 There is no flag within the binary so we will try to obtain a shell.
 If we leak a libc address, we can find the base address of the library and then utilize the system function to start a shell.

+To get the binary to run locally, I used ```pwninit``` to automatically fetch a linker that can load the provided libc without segfaulting and patch the vuln binary.

 A common technique here is to use ```puts``` to leak the ```puts``` GOT.
 With the ```puts``` address, we can determine the address for system and craft a ropchain to run ```system("bin/sh")```.
 Due to stack alignment, I needed an extra ```ret``` instruction.

 Now we have a shell and can see that there is a flag file that we can ```cat```.